variantstudios/wisdomwaysacupuncture.com/_services/nutritional-guidance.md

 #### Eat foods for balance

-An acupuncturist’s way of viewing food and nutrition is very different than in the west.
-Since Chinese medicine was derived before the days of advanced technology, (which can tell us the exact nutritional make up of a food) the Chinese had to come up with some other way of prescribing foods as medicine.
+An acupuncturist’s way of viewing food and nutrition is very different than in the west. &nbsp;Since Chinese medicine was derived before the days of advanced technology, (which can tell us the exact nutritional make up of a food) the Chinese had to come up with some other way of prescribing foods as medicine. &nbsp;

 Instead of breaking a food down into its basic components — for instance, proteins, sugars, fats, etc, or vitamins and minerals — they looked at the food as a whole and examined what overall effect it had on the body.

 Since everything in Chinese Medicine is about “balance”, they discovered how the balance of the body would be either maintained or disrupted by eating certain foods.
-For instance, they noted that people who suffer from too much heat in the body — such as a woman going through menopause — would become even more hot if eating things like peppers, onions, ginger, etc.  Conversely, someone who is cold all the time might need to add just these foods in.
+For instance, they noted that people who suffer from too much heat in the body — such as a woman going through menopause — would become even more hot if eating things like peppers, onions, ginger, etc. &nbsp;Conversely, someone who is cold all the time might need to add just these foods in.

 Depending on the season as well, certain foods are beneficial or detrimental in large quantities.